LAWAL IJAODOLA

 Having trained at leading firms in both Nigeria and London, and with calls to both the Nigerian Bar and the Bar of England and Wales, Lawal brings a sophisticated blend of common law advocacy and international dispute resolution expertise to chambers.

-• Junior counsel (under Prof. G Elias SAN) to Sunrise Power and Transmission Company in two London-seated ICC arbitrations involving a consent award of over US$500 million against the Federal Government of Nigeria in respect of a USD6bn hydro-power project in North-East Nigeria.
-[Paris arbitration.]
+• Acted for Sunrise Power and Transmission Company in two Paris ICC arbitrations concerning a US$6 billion hydro-power project in North-East Nigeria.
+Achieved a consent award of over US$200 million against the Federal Government of Nigeria in respect of the first arbitration.

-• Lead counsel to UPDC (a subsidiary of UAC of Nigeria Plc) in two construction arbitrations filed by its contractor involving a consent award of less than US$ 1 million.
+• Acted for UPDC (a subsidiary of UAC of Nigeria Plc) in two construction arbitrations filed by its contractor involving a consent award of less than US$ 1 million.

 • Lead counsel to the Appellant in Maduagwu v.
 Federal Republic of Nigeria (2024) LPELR – 62582 (SC), where the Supreme Court of Nigeria decided on the legality of a conviction for obtention under false pretences and stealing in respect of the same set of goods.